gravitational/teleport/rfd/0080-hardware-key-support.md

   * Unlike touch, pin is not cached explicitly.
 However, the pin is cached for the duration of a single PIV transaction.
 PIV transactions take a few seconds to close and can be reclaimed by subsequent PIV connections during the closing period.
 In this case, when multiple `tsh` commands are run in quick succession, it is as if the pin is cached.
   * This policy is intended for rare circumstances where a touch policy can not be configured due to the use of external PIV tools.
 However, since pin alone does not verify user presence, this option opens the door for remote attacks.
 When possible, `hardware_key_touch_and_pin` should be used instead of this option.
 * `hardware_key_touch_and_pin`: combination of `hardware_key_touch` and `hardware_key_pin`.
+* `web_session`: private key stored as a web session in the Auth service storage.
+This key is only accessible by the Auth and Proxy services.
+Keys with this policy meet all other key policy requirements.

 In the future, we could choose to enforce more things, such as requiring a specific key algorithm.